All buildings are fully accessible via ramps and a lift is fitted within the main Museum building.

 Our room guides are all trained to assist visitors with accessing our collections, so please let them know if extra help is needed.

-The first section of the Backwoods Trail is accessible; however, the slope of the property makes wheelchair and pushchair access into other parts of the grounds difficult.
-Depending on ground conditions, there is a ramp to facilitate access to the tipi and the Mount Vernon Garden.
+We are sorry but due to the location of Claverton Manor, on the side of the valley, the slope of the property makes wheelchair and pushchair access into parts of the grounds difficult.
+Depending on ground conditions, it maybe possible to access the tipi and the Mount Vernon Garden.

 Our Visitor Services team are able to drive a golf buggy around the site to help those with walking difficulties, please ask at reception.